joshgontijo/stream-client/README.md

 # Stream client
-Simple client for Server sent events (SSE) and Websockets
+Simple client for Server sent events (SSE) and WebSockets with connection retry based on Undertow

-## Features

-- Connection retry
-- Based on Undertow NIO
-- Simple interface

 ### Maven